TextExpander/TextExpanderTouchSDK/README.md

 Permission is hereby granted to use, copy, and distribute this library, without fee, subject to the following restrictions:

 1. The origin of this library must not be misrepresented
-2. Apps which use this library must indicate "Supports TextExpander touch snippet expansion" in their feature set or product description
+2. Apps which use this library must indicate "Supports TextExpander snippet expansion" in their feature set or product description
-3. Apps which use this library must indicate "Contains TextExpander framework, Copyright © 2009-2016 SmileOnMyMac, LLC dba Smile.
-TextExpander is a registered trademark of Smile" in their about box and the paragraph above in their license agreement.
+3. Apps which use this library must indicate "Contains TextExpander framework, Copyright © 2009-2019 SmileOnMyMac, LLC dba Smile.
+TextExpander is a registered trademark" in their about box and the paragraph above in their license agreement.
 It is acceptable to link to the license agreement text posted on the app developer's website if that is more appropriate for a given app.

 If your app has special needs with respect to the above restrictions, please address them, preferably with specific suggestions, via email to [textexpander-touch@smilesoftware.com](mailto:textexpander-touch@smilesoftware.com).
 Perhaps we can find a mutually agreeable solution.